Award Process Timeline

 Adjudicators

-Each application will be assessed by at least two qualified adjudicators.
-School of Rehabilitation Science Faculty who previously have had MPT projects will be part of the adjudication system, and each subsequent year, it is a requirement of faculty who have received MPT student projects will be part of the adjudication team the following year (5 per year).
-Conflicts of interest will be declared prior to adjudication assignment and any significant discrepancies in reviewer adjudication marks will be resolved by the Vice Dean of Research, COM, as per the COM Summer Student Dean’s protocol.
-Results of the adjudication will be sent back to the SRS Research Administrator and rank order will be determined.
+At least two qualified adjudicators will review each application.
+School of Rehabilitation Science Faculty with previous MPT student research projects will be part of the adjudication.
+Each subsequent year, faculty who have received MPT student projects will be required to be part of the adjudication team the following year (5 per year).
+Conflicts of interest will be declared prior to adjudication assignment and any significant discrepancies in reviewer adjudication marks will be resolved by the SRS Director; being mindful of potential conflicts of interest.
+Adjudication results will be sent to the SRS Research Facilitator and rank order will be determined.
 The Director will verify student academic standing prior to the final award announcements.

-Adjudicators will be qualified individuals however they cannot be experts in every field.
-For that reason, applicants must ensure they write their application in a manner that can be understood by a non-expert in their field.
+Note: Adjudicators will be qualified individuals; however they cannot be experts in every field.
+Ensure the application is written in a manner that can be understood by a non-expert in their field.

 Assessment Criteria

-The adjudicators will use this guide to assist them with their scoring.
+The adjudicators will use the grading guide below to assist them with their scoring.

 Approvals